Post Summary: Boat Box Hot Springs In Idaho, What To Expect & How To Care For It!

 Hiking in the Sawtooth National Forest: If you love getting outside and exploring new places, the Sawtooth Mountains are for you!
 Take an overnight backpacking trip to the popular Alice Lake, or take some day trips to alpine lakes, wildflower-filled valleys, and much more.

 Visiting other Idaho Hot Springs: Boat Box Hot Springs is just the beginning of many hot springs along Highway 75 alone.
-Keep driving north from Stanley to encounter Cove Creek Hot Springs, Sunbeam Hot Springs, Challis Hot Springs, Goldbug Hot Springs, and Lolo Hot Springs.
+Keep driving north from Stanley to encounter Cove Creek Hot Springs, Sunbeam Hot Springs, Challis Hot Springs, Goldbug Hot Springs, and Jerry Johnson Springs.
 Going west?
 Don’t forget to stop by Bonneville Hot Springs, Kirkham Hot Springs, Pine Flats Hot Springs, or Rocky Canyon!

 Rafting the Salmon River: Want a historic Idaho combo?
 Raft the Salmon River during the day and wind down in the hot springs for the perfect Sawtooth summer getaway combination!